The Surprising Reasons Different Generations Are Stressed About Money

 In order to support your younger employees, insurance education must be transparent and personalized to each individual.
 To ensure your employees understand their insurance policies, include financial wellness into your benefits program.

-A financial wellness program offers comprehensive educational resources that gives your team the best chance to succeed when they have questions about their insurance policies.
+A financial wellness program offers educational resources that gives your team the best chance to succeed.
 Their pressing questions about insurance, open enrollment and other guidance are packaged into simple, easy-to-understand articles and videos.

 It’s clear that financial education, especially surrounding insurance, is vital for your employees’ success.
 Whether your workforce is fresh out of college or preparing for retirement, the help they need is readily available if your focus targets their financial wellness needs.